Ahmed-Kallab/PipeTalk-Parent-Child-IPC-Communication-example/Readme.txt

 To compile the program, use the following command:

-Using the Shell to run the program; run the following code: gcc -o Myprogram main.c
+Using the Shell to run the program; run the following code: gcc -o My_program main.c

-./Myprogram
+./My_program